stackbit-themes/stackbit-sanity-starter/README.md

     npm run dev

+Install Stackbit CLI:

+    npm install -g @stackbit/cli

 And the Stackbit development server.

-    stackbit dev -c sanity --sanity-project-id $SANITY_PROJECT_ID --sanity-dataset $SANITY_DATASET --sanity-token $SANITY_TOKEN
+    stackbit dev

 This command outputs an `app.stackbit.com` URL.
-Open this URL in your browser and start building your visual editing experience!
+Open this URL in your browser and start editing your content visually!

 ## Questions & Feedback